PedroHercules/PedroHercules/README.md

 - 🔭 I’m currently working as a Software Development Intern at inspireIP
-- 🌱 Learning about JavaScript, NodeJS and VueJs
+- 🌱 Learning and practicing JavaScript, NodeJS and VueJs

 <div align="center">
   <a href="https://github.com/PedroHercules">